 White Paper for Educational Reform - The white paper links theoretical and policy perspectives of educational reform to doctoral students' dissertation research.
 It provides opportunities for students to formulate and implement educational reform initiatives at the classroom, school, and district level based on individual research.
-It is the practical culminating outcome of students' dissertation research and findings and synthesizes the programmatic features of social justice, educational reform, and transformational leadership.
+It is the practical culminating outcome of students' dissertation research and findings and synthesizes the programmatic features of social justice, educational renewal, and transformational leadership.

 Dissertation -The dissertation is based on the student's systematic inquiry into an area of educational leadership.
 All doctoral students have a primary dissertation advisor who provides personalized and intensive guidance throughout the doctoral program.
 Advisement begins in the first dissertation seminar to facilitate timely planning and implementation of student research activities.
 The dissertation advisor oversees the content and process of dissertation development from proposal to final submission and defense of the dissertation.
-A primary component for the timely completion of the dissertation is the development of the dissertation proposal during the summer residency.
+A primary component of the dissertation is the summer research residency, when a dissertation proposal is developed.
 This proposal, once approved by the dissertation advisor and dissertation committee, serves as the academic roadmap for research and writing through the forthcoming terms.

-School Administration
+hool Administration